DebjitDatta01/test/README.md

 git reset practice.class
-to remove all from staging area git reset to reset from a commit id git reset --hard <commitid>
+to remove all from staging area git reset to reset from a commit_id git reset --hard commit_id

 ----------------------------------
 Parellel Code Development